energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 }
 {% endhighlight %}

-I can see that this behavior really belongs on the `Customer` class; so I move it there:
+So I move it to the `Customer` class:

 {% highlight c# %}
 public class Customer